intrahealth/gofr/docs/user_guide/facility_registry.md

 ## Jurisdictions

-Jurisdictions in gofr refer to geographical locations.
-Level 1 jurisdictions refer to highest geographical definition e.g. If a country is divided into regions, the regions divided into provinces, and provinces into districts, then in this country, the level 1 jurisdiction is the region, province is level 2 and district is level 3 jurisdiction.
+**Jurisdictions** in **GOFR** refer to geographical locations.

+**Level 1** jurisdictions refer to **highest geographical definition** e.g. If a country is divided into regions, the regions divided into provinces, and provinces into districts, then in this country, the level 1 jurisdiction is the region, province is level 2 and district is level 3 jurisdiction.

 ### Add Jurisdiction

 ### Search Jurisdiction

-This feature allows users to search for a jurisdiction by name, type and parent.
+This feature allows users to search for a jurisdiction by **name, type and parent.**
 ![Alt text](../img/search_jurisdictions.JPG 'GOFR Facility Registry')

 ## Facility